cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 * The “Miracle Cure” question to find out what he hoped would happen in the session
 * The “Magic Button,” to see if he’d want all of his negative thoughts and feelings to disappear suddenly, just by pushing it
 * “Positive Reframing,” asking Michael these two questions about each negative thought or feeling:

 <li style="list-style-type: none;">

 * “What does this negative thought or feeling show about you and your core values that’s positive and awesome?”
 * “What are some benefits, or advantages, of this negative thought or feeling?”

 <p style="text-align: left; padding-left: 40px;">At first, these questions didn’t make any sense to Michael, since he was so used to thinking about his negative thoughts and feelings in a negative light, thinking they were “bad” and were the result of some kind of personality defect or mental disorder, like “social anxiety disorder” described in the DSM5.
 This is also the hardest part of TEAM-CBT for therapists to learn, because it is so anti-intuitive.
-<p style="text-align: left; padding-left: 40px;">But as the <a href="https://feelinggood.com/wp-content/uploads/2020/01/Michael-Positive-Reframng-Table-v-1.pdf"> list of positives</a> grew, Michael began to “get it,” and we could actually see his mood lightening up before our very eyes.
+<p style="text-align: left; padding-left: 40px;">But as the [ list of positives](https://feelinggood.com/wp-content/uploads/2020/01/Michael-Positive-Reframng-Table-v-1.pdf) grew, Michael began to “get it,” and we could actually see his mood lightening up before our very eyes.
 It was so cool, and this was the first hint the audience had that something remarkable was afoot.
 This, for sure, is one of the most powerful and innovative components of TEAM-CBT.
 * The “Pivot Question” and “Magic Dial” Question.
 Michael decided it wouldn’t be such a great idea to press the Magic Button, since then all of the positives on the Positive Reframing list would go down the drain along with his negative thoughts and feelings.
 He decided, instead, to dial down his negative feelings to much lower levels that would allow him to feel better without losing any of the positives.
 You can see this on [the “% Goal” column of his DML](https://feelinggood.com/wp-content/uploads/2020/01/Michael-Daily-Mood-Log-v-2.pdf)